gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 He glared back at me, then sighed and shook his head.
 "Idiot," he repeated wearily, at me or maybe at himself.
 "Go on, go home, get some food in you.
 I'll think on this.
-Gaaah..."
+Gaaah…"

 I got up reluctantly.
 Getting food meant telling my mother, and I really didn't want to do that.
 I had too, though---she would hear about it soon enough if I